ie-consuegra/LTL.js/README.md

 ```

 ### The L Method
-The L method appends a child.
-The use of this capital letter is to create a visual representation of a tree, it is not based in any specific word.
+The L method appends an element created with the characteristics of the template passed as a parameter.
+The use of a capital L has no special meaning but just create a visual representation of a tree.

 ```
 navBar